brianaddicks/aap-gke/README.md

 * 2.4-2119

 The following steps detail how to create this from scratch.
-Procedures for updating the available version of the AAP operator are [here].
+Procedures for updating the available version of the AAP operator are [here](#upgrading-aap-operator).

 ```
 # generate skeleton for operator